 April 13th 2022

-This update includes a new interface for video calls and screen sharing, adds in-group video and screen sharing options, along with full mobile support.
+This release brings a new updated interface for video calls and screen sharing, adds in group video calls, adds more screen sharing options and full mobile support!

 Full mobile support